josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251119_why_i_use_the_term_the_men_tm.md

 And I see you're changing your tune on people you have previously framed as "abandoning" me; I think this narrative change is fascinating.

-Really interesting to see how many people one nudges out the way jn the life boat queue.
+Really interesting to see how many people one nudges out the way in the life boat queue.
 I remind us all that Rose's fiance was not the hero of that story.

+(Whoever is running this narrative mechanic, has run multiple stories on multiple married men, assuming or fishing for something.
+It's fucking hilarious.
+I don't know who was told you what, but I don't chase after other women's property; I think men in the "take off the ring at conference" class are distasteful, and they are an unnecessary encumberance to the rest of us.
+If a man sells a story that he was "set upon" by me, I think you should go back and question the source if such a nasty rumour to tell about a woman.
+Would we not question such a thing, the first time we heard it?)